Casimir Pulaski: Southern front

 Pulaski arrived in Charleston on May 8, 1779, finding the city in crisis.
 General Benjamin Lincoln, commander of the southern army, had led most of the army toward Augusta, Georgia, in a bid to recapture Savannah, which had been captured by the British in late 1778.
 The British commander, Brigadier General Augustine Prevost, responded to Lincoln's move by launching a raiding expedition from Savannah across the Savannah River.
 The South Carolina militia fell back before the British advance, and Prevost's force followed them all the way to Charleston.
 Pulaski arrived just as military leaders were establishing the city's defenses.

 When the British advanced on May 11, Pulaski's Legion engaged forward elements of the British force, and was badly mauled in the encounter.
 The Legion infantry, numbering only about 60 men before the skirmish, was virtually wiped out, and Pulaski was forced to retreat to the safety of the city's guns.
-Although some historians credit this action with Prevost's decision to withdraw back toward Savannah the next day (despite ongoing negotiations of a possible surrender of Charleston), that decision is more likely based on news Prevost received that Lincoln's larger force was returning to Charleston to face him, and that Prevost's troops had gone further than he had originally intended.
-One early historian criticized Pulaski's actions during that engagement as "ill-judged, ill-conducted, disgraceful and disastrous".
+Although some historians credit this action with Prevost's decision to withdraw back toward Savannah the next day, despite ongoing negotiations of a possible surrender of Charleston, that decision is more likely based on news Prevost received that Lincoln's larger force was returning to Charleston to face him, and that Prevost's troops had gone further than he had originally intended.
+One early historian criticised Pulaski's actions during that engagement as "ill-judged, ill-conducted, disgraceful and disastrous".
 The episode was of minor strategic consequence and did little to enhance the reputation of Pulaski's unit.

 Although Pulaski frequently suffered from malaria while stationed in Charleston, he remained in active service.
 At the beginning of September, Lincoln prepared to launch an attempt to retake Savannah with French assistance.
 Pulaski was ordered to Augusta, where he was to join forces with General Lachlan McIntosh.
 Their combined forces were to serve as the forward elements of Lincoln's army.
 Pulaski captured a British outpost near Ogeechee River.
 His units then acted as an advance guard for the allied French units under Admiral Charles Hector, comte d'Estaing.
 He rendered great services during the siege of Savannah, and in the assault of October 9 commanded the whole cavalry, both French and American.